Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 If the business needs a clearer starting point and a more defined scope, social media packages South Africa can make sense.
 If it needs broader flexibility across planning, optimisation, reporting, and campaign support, a more adaptive social media management retainer is often the safer option.

-What packages usually do well
+What packages do well

 Packages are useful when the work is predictable.

-That usually means:
+That often means:

-- a defined number of posts
+- a defined number of posts.

-- a limited number of platforms
+- a limited number of platforms.

-- a repeatable approval cycle
+- a repeatable approval cycle.

-- a clear reporting structure
+- a clear reporting structure.

 For smaller businesses or simpler scopes, that clarity can be helpful.
 The business can see what it is buying and compare options more easily.